Let Our Viewers Know About Your Organization Or Event.

-To submit your own calendar page make a 720 x 540 pixel.png file.
+To submit your own calendar page make a 1280 x 720 pixel .png file (a 16 to 9 ratio).
 Below are some suggestions on how to make it TV friendly.
 Attach the file to an email and send it to email@example.com and we’ll take care of the rest!
-If you have any questions or problems contact our volunteer at firstname.lastname@example.org Please submit slides at least 2 weeks before the event.
+Please submit slides at least 2 weeks before the event.
 We cannot guarantee that slides submitted less than 2 weeks ahead will be shown on our channels, thanks.

 Whites and Color choices: